IIFabixn/auto-structured/Intro.md

 ## Core Concepts

-### 1. Structure Viewport
+### 1. Structure Panel

-Rather than cluttering your scene hierarchy with generator nodes, the plugin introduces a dedicated **Structure viewport** (accessible from the editor toolbar or bottom panel).
+Rather than cluttering your scene hierarchy with generator nodes, the plugin introduces a dedicated **Structure panel** in the bottom panel area of the Godot editor.

-This viewport provides:
+This panel provides:

-- **Live preview** of the generated structure with intuitive camera controls
+- **Live preview** of the generated structure with a simplified 2D top-down or grid-based view
-  - Orbit, pan, and zoom navigation
+  - Zoom and pan controls for navigation
   - "Frame structure" button to focus on the current model
   - Grid visualization and bounds display
 - **Parameter controls** for dimensions, constraints, and seed